jaceryann/ecommerce_search/README.md

 </span>
 ```

 If you were to **get_text** from this soup element, you would end up with line breaks and no decimal point.
 It would be easy enough to clean up this text to make it look more like a price tag, but these rules would not necissarily work for all of the product pricing.
-Take a look at a ex2_soup and ex3_soup which were pulled from the same product list for two other products:
+Take a look at a **ex2_soup** and **ex3_soup** below which were pulled from the same product list but for two different products:

 ```python
 >>> print(ex2_soup.prettify())